-One of the top questions people have when filing a Chapter 13 bankruptcy in Los Angeles is whether they can keep their home.
+One of the top questions people have when filing a Chapter 13 bankruptcy in Woodland Hills is whether they can keep their home.

 As Bushnell v.
 Bank of the West shows‚ the answer is: Not always.

-Of course‚ if that is your goal‚ a consultation with a Los Angeles bankruptcy attorney is going to be critical.
+Of course‚ if that is your goal‚ a consultation with a Woodland Hills bankruptcy attorney is going to be critical.
 It may not actually be in your best financial interest to try to keep the home‚ but at least you’ll be walking into the situation with eyes wide open‚ unlike Kent Bushnell.

 This was a case out of Nebraska‚ but the basic principles are still applicable here.